antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 1 is used to match the packet whose destination IP is virtual hairpin IP and set the destination IP by loading register `NXM_OF_IP_SRC` to `NXM_OF_IP_DST`.
-Register NXM_NX_REG0[18] is set as 0x1,  which indicates that the destination and source MACs of the packet should be rewritten in the [l3ForwardingTable].
+Register NXM_NX_REG0[18] is set as 0x1, which indicates the packet should be output on the port on which it was received, and it is consumed in table [L2ForwardingOutTable].

 ### ConntrackTable (30)